dem42/blog/content/posts/memory_semantics_rust_cpp_zig_gc.md

 So in summary, C++ definitely provides a lot of means to the programmer to understand the memory semantics of his or her program.
 However, I personally find the memory semantics are very complicated, inelegant and have a very steep learning curve.
 This is due to the language having evolved these concepts over many years, instead of having them from the begininng.
 The fact that it has been around for so long means it is very popular and widely used, however.
 Therefore, putting in the effort to learn it deeply may be a good time investment.
 Personally, I think easier languages will progressively take more and more mind share away from C++ and it will decline.
 At the end of the day, things don't have to be this complicated.

 # Zig
-If we want something simpler there is a new programming language in development called Zig.
+If we want something simpler, then there is a new programming language in development called Zig.
 This is a programming language that hasn't even reached its 1.0 release and is still highly unstable.
 However, I think it looks quite promising and it's already starting to generate some excitiment I think.
 Zig's goal is to be a safe, modern C. Zig does not want to have many language features and it wants to stay low level which also means that you have to manage memory manually.
 Additionally, Zig doesn't have macros but does let the programmer execute Zig code at compile time.
 The code that's executed at compile time can create other code much like lisp, and therefore can be used to create generic data strucutres.

 We are here for memory though, so let's have a look at the memory semantics of Zig.